patriciarealini/expo/tasking.md

 - [x] Provide ticket with a UI that lists the information.
 - [x] Provide Ticket with props from Expo.
+- [ ] Generate a number of tickets from a list in the Expo component.
 - [ ] Provide ticket with a UI that allows for a ticket to be marked as completed.
 - [ ]
 - [ ]